yuvalmGS/gigaspaces-wiki-jekyll/xap97net/advanced-installation-scenarios.markdown

 {summary}Common Questions and Answers about XAP.NET installations.{summary}

-h1.
-Overview
+# Overview

 GigaSpaces XAP.NET takes advantage of several runtime components from GigaSpaces XAP (and, as a consequence, Java).
 In most cases, this is transparent to the user, since the XAP.NET installation process includes the required Java and XAP files.
 However, in some cases, users may wish to use an existing Java or XAP installation (e.g. developing interoperability solutions, using both XAP and XAP.NET).
 This page explains how to install XAP.NET in such scenarios.

-h1.
-Customizing Java
+# Customizing Java

-h4.
-Q. Can I install XAP.NET using an existing java installation?
+#### Q. Can I install XAP.NET using an existing java installation?

 Yes.
 See [Jvm Configuration|Jvm Configuration#JvmLocation] for more information.

-h4.
-Q. I've already installed XAP.NET.
+#### Q. I've already installed XAP.NET.
 Can I configure it to work with a different java version or location?

 Yes.
 See [Jvm Configuration|Jvm Configuration#JvmLocation] for more information.

-h1.
-Customizing XAP
+# Customizing XAP

-h4.
-Q. How do I install XAP.NET using an existing XAP installation?
+#### Q. How do I install XAP.NET using an existing XAP installation?

 GigaSpaces XAP.NET is bundled with GigaSpaces XAP components required at runtime.
 Developers engaged in interoperability solutions may prefer working with a full installation of the Java XAP, which contains additional documentation, examples and tutorials.
 If you wish XAP.NET to use an existing XAP installation instead of creating an additional installation, follow these steps: